haileywang1998/haileywang1998.github.io/_projects/1_project.md

 ---
 layout: page
-title: An analysis of factors deciding support for President Tsai Ing-wen
+title: An analysis of factors affecting support for President Tsai
 description: a regression model with R language
 img: assets/img/t-value.png
 importance: 1